bioinf/Sibelia/README.md

 SNPs/SNVs and indels of different scales.
 "C-Sibelia" works by locating synteny blocks between the input genomes and aligning different copies of a block.
 It considers only unique blocks, i.e. blocks having one copy in reference and one copy in another genome.
+It is also possible to get the alignments itself, in this case you will get the alignments of repeats within genomes as well.

 It also contains a script for annotation of variants found by "C-Sibelia" using the "snpEff" tool.